skip to Main Content

 Moving forward with the appropriate chapter of bankruptcy

-Making the choice to move forward with filing for consumer bankruptcy can be difficult, especially if you are unsure which chapter may be most appropriate for your unique situation.
+Making the choice to move forward with filing for consumer bankruptcy can be difficult, especially if you are unsure which chapter of bankruptcy may be most appropriate for your unique situation.
 If you are unable to meet your financial obligations and are struggling with debt, you would be wise to seek an explanation of the legal options available to you.

 Bankruptcy is not the ideal choice for every person who is overwhelmed by debt, but it does offer many New York consumers the ability to effectively address their debt and build a better financial future.
 You may need help to decide which chapter is best for you and offers you the most benefits.

-The right choice for your future
+The right chapter of bankruptcy choice for your future

 Ultimately, the right option for consumer bankruptcy depends largely on the details of your individual financial situation and the types of debt you owe.
 The most common chapters for consumers is Chapter 7 and Chapter 13.
 Consider the following facts about the differences between these two chapters: